What is the formula?

 Knowledge Worksheet

-This worksheet intends to assess your knowledge and understanding of the concept of PED, the factors that determine a products PED, and the impact different PED has on sales revenue.
+This worksheet intends to assess your knowledge and understanding of the concept of PED, the factors that determine a product’s PED, and the impact different PEDs have on sales revenue.

 Calculation Worksheet